Hemsagar11/SableEye/README.md

 Keyloggers can pose a significant threat to privacy and security.
 Here are some recommended measures to protect against keyloggers:

-1. Use Virtual Keyboards
+1. **Use Virtual Keyboards**: They can prevent hardware keyloggers from capturing keystrokes.
-2. Utilize Anti-Keylogger Software
+2. **Utilize Anti-Keylogger Software**: Specialized software can detect and neutralize keyloggers.
-3. Update Operating Systems and Applications
+3. **Update Operating Systems and Applications**: Regular updates can patch vulnerabilities.
-4. Use Updated Antivirus and Anti-Malware Software
+4. **Use Updated Antivirus and Anti-Malware Software**: These can detect and remove keyloggers.
-5. Enable Firewall Protection
+5. **Enable Firewall Protection**: Firewalls can prevent unauthorized access to your system.

 ## Disclaimer